getsentry/sentry-docs/src/collections/_documentation/clients/php/index.md

 $client = new Raven_Client('___PUBLIC_DSN___');
 ```

-Once you have the client you can either use it manually or enable the automatic error and exception capturing which is recomended:
+Once you have the client you can either use it manually or enable the automatic error and exception capturing which is recommended:

 ```php
 $error_handler = new Raven_ErrorHandler($client);